-In saying that, Mendoza is not all just about the wine – it also boasts the surrounding Andes mountains including the highest peak in the America continent, large volcanoes, flowing rivers, thriving olive plantations and cultural tradition!
+In saying that, Mendoza is not all just about the wine – it also boasts the surrounding Andes mountains including the highest peak on the American continent, large volcanoes, flowing rivers, thriving olive plantations, and cultural tradition!

 As a surprise to most, I am a bit of a wine connoisseur myself and could not pass up the opportunity to spend a day in the vineyards, tasting the best Mendoza wines.

-I have put together this Mendoza Wine Tour guide based on my own experience and to give you an idea of what you can expect too,
+I have put together this Mendoza Wine Tour guide based on my own experience to give you an idea of what you can expect too.

 MENDOZA WINE TOURS